 Something odd but could be fun to do

-Have you ever had something pop up on your Youtube feed that seemed odd but yet intriguing?
+Have you ever seen something pop up on your Youtube feed that seemed odd yet intriguing?
 After watching said video, you ask someone else about it, and they say, I have always wanted to go there, but no one would go with me?
 Yeah, that is what happened here.
 Sean knew about the place and was interested in going.

 The Mutter Museum holds within its walls an eclectic collection of medical exhibits.